argoproj/argo-workflows/examples/README.md

 ## Steps

 In this example, we'll see how to create multi-step workflows as well as how to define more than one template in a workflow spec and how to create nested workflows.
+Be sure to read the comments.
+They provide useful explanations.
 ```
 apiVersion: argoproj.io/v1alpha1
 kind: Workflow